cybergeekgyan/BioInformatics/README.md

 ## BioInformatics: Algorithms and Applications
 *Bioinformatics is an interdisciplinary field of science for analyzing and interpreting vast biological data using computational techniques.*

+- The major aspects of bioinformatics such as
+       - the development of databases,
+       - computationally derived hypothesis,
+       - algorithms, and
+       - computer-aided drug design.

 ### COURSE LAYOUT

 - Week 1  :  Introduction, DNA sequence analysis, DNA Databases